Financial glossary

 Inflation

-GeneralInflation refers to the rate at which the general level of prices for goods and services rises, eroding purchasing power.
+GeneralInflation is the rate at which the general level of prices for goods and services rises, eroding purchasing power.

 Interest Rate